it-dherrell/teams/Python Scripts/README.md

 ## Support

-For any questions or issues, please create an issue in this repository or contact the repository owner.
+For any questions or issues, please create an issue in this repository or contact me direct!

 ---